ericdke/apero-docs/FAQ.md

 Changing mode relaunches the application.

+#### Starting with macOS 10.14 Mojave

+Apero always follows the system's settings and automatically fades between light and dark modes without having to relaunch.
+Manual selection of Dark/Light mode is disabled.

 ### Fonts

 Available fonts are curated to be compatible with Apero and their number is very limited on purpose.

 ### Monitor system changes

+#### macOS versions older than 10.14 Mojave

 When this option is on (default), Apero will comply to system-wide changes regarding the Dark Mode setting.
 These changes can be caused by macOS or by applications such as "F.lux".

+#### Starting with macOS 10.14 Mojave

+Apero always follows the system's settings.
+This option is disabled.

 ### Enable animations